VasanthKumarTR/proxmox-templates/Proxmox/Packer/packer_proxmox_ubuntu2404_guide.md

 ## Understanding the Packer Configuration

 The heart of our automation is the `ubuntu-2404.pkr.hcl` file.
-This file defines the complete template creation process in three main sections:
+This core configuration file defines the complete template creation process in three main sections:

 1. **Variables** - Define parameters for the build
 2. **Source** - Configure the VM specifications and installation method